Distributing closed-source frameworks with SPM

 Background

-As I later wanted to explore other monetization models, I created a commercially licensed, closed-source extension called KeyboardKit Pro, that unlocks more locales and pro features.
+I have an open-source project called KeyboardKit, which is open-source.
+As I later wanted to explore monetization, I created a commercially licensed, closed-source extension called KeyboardKit Pro, that unlocks more locales and pro features.

 Project setup

-• KeyboardKit - a public open-source repository
+- KeyboardKit - a public repository for the open source code

-• KeyboardKitPro - a public distribution repository
+- KeyboardKitPro - a public repository for the binary pro release

-• KeyboardKitProSource - a private closed-source repository
+- KeyboardKitProSource - a private repository for the closed source code

 Creating a private closed-source repository

-The private repository contains an Xcode project that builds a framework for each supported platform.
-The frameworks are then used to generate an XCFramework, which contains all compiled frameworks.
+The private repository contains a Swift Package as well as an Xcode project that builds the package into a framework for each platform.
+The frameworks are then used to generate an XCFramework

 To make a closed-source library support multiple platforms, just follow these steps:

-• Create a new Xcode Framework project, e.g. an iOS Framework
+- Create a new Xcode Framework project.

-• Add some code to the framework target
+- Add some code to the framework target.

 xcodebuild archive \